dzarmola/knot_pull/README.md

 chain after smoothing
 * next line gives the Alexander-Briggs notation of knots in each chain.
 Chains separated by a "#" are linked, separated by "U" are not.
-* DT codes show the minimal Dowker code found for each chain.
+* DT codes show the simplified Dowker code found for each chain.
+Sign in the parenthesis after each crossing indicates crossing direction as in skein relations: if reoriented so that both lines point up, "+" indicates that the one going left-to-right is on top, "-" - the one right-to-left.

 ### Help:
 ```